MrCont/downorg/README.md

 # downorg
-a script to organize your bloated download folder
+a pyhthon script to organize your bloated download folder